 Lake Oswego OBOB - Links to practice questions for all books by book.

 OBOB is open to all 3rd / 4th / 5th grade students.
 Participating students get into teams of 4 (ideal) or 5 (okay), split up the 16 book reading list, and prepare to battle.
-The battles, which will take place in late January and early February, consist of two teams competing against each other, answering questions about the books.
-Prior to the battles there will be twice weekly practice sessions at recess in December and early January.
+The battles, which will take place in January and early February, consist of two teams competing against each other, answering questions about the books.
+Prior to the battles there will be twice weekly practice sessions at recess December and January.

 From the OBOB website: Oregon Battle of the Books (OBOB) is a statewide voluntary reading motivation and comprehension program sponsored by the Oregon Association of School Libraries in conjunction with a Library Services and Technology Act grant.
 Students in 3rd-12th grade, regardless of ability, are exposed to quality literature representing a variety of literary styles and viewpoints.